PhanAnh-DS-AI/APPLICATION-OF-AI-IN-EARLY-WARNING-OF-HEART-RHYTHM-DISORDERS-ECG-/README.md

 ### Key Findings
 - The model trained on the custom dataset outperforms the model trained on the original dataset across all metrics, with lower errors (MSE, MAE, RMSE) and a higher R² score.
 - The custom dataset, with augmented abnormal samples, enables the model to learn more diverse and complex features, leading to better generalization (as seen in Record 214).
-- TensorBoard visualizations show faster convergence and better stability on the custom dataset, especially on the validation set.
+- TensorBoard visualizations show faster convergence and better stability on the custom dataset, especially on the validation set

 ## Thesis Document
 This project is part of my undergraduate thesis and scientific research.
 The full thesis document (in Vietnamese) is available here: